 It is worth noting that there are “universal or global metrics” that are equally important regardless of the type of business:

-– Sessions: this number shows how many visitors interact with your website within a time interval.
-When someone arrives on your website a session starts and it usually ends a couple of minutes after he/she stops his or her actions.
-An action can take all kinds of forms like visiting the website, downloading a file or filling a form website.
+An action can take all kinds of forms like visiting the website, downloading a file, or filling out a form website.
 Another example is when the visitor decides to purchase a product, puts it in the shopping cart, then goes back to view the product description again.
 This counts as two page views, however, it was the same user so the number of sessions remains one.
-In Google Analytics, the time limit of a session is 30 minutes and afterward, a new session starts.
+In Google Analytics, the time limit of a session is 30 minutes, and afterward, a new session starts.

-– Average visit length: As the title suggests it shows how much time does a visitor spend on visiting your site on average.
-The amount can be obtained by dividing all the time spent on the site with the number of visits.
+As the title suggests it shows how much time a visitor spends on visiting your site on average.
+The amount can be obtained by dividing all the time spent on the site by the number of visits.

 If the visitor is guided to another page and leaves the site there, an exit is counted but not a bounce.
 If the visitor leaves the site after a single-page session, then this counts as both an exit and a bounce.